WHERE IN THE WORLD IS BAQILODGE?

 - Tasmania has the lowest crime rate of any Australian state.

-- Hobart is the second driest capital city in Australia, after Adelaide
+- Hobart is the second driest capital city in Australia, after Adelaide, SA.

 Tasmania Has Australia’s Oldest: